<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 Getting serious for a moment

-The Silencer, for all its faults, is a good lesson in how to tailor a movie concept and script to the budget you have (or rather don't have).
-Our lead actor, Glenn, is a really good actor, but we rendered his character mute for most of the film due to his undoing at the beginning, which sets the story going.
-This meant that much of the time we didn’t have to worry too much about dialogue… Apart from the other characters, who seem to talk endlessly.
-Not sure Steve thought that one through enough!
+The Silencer, for all its faults, was a good lesson in how to tailor a movie concept and script to the budget you have (or rather don't have).
+Our lead actor, Glenn, is a really good actor, but we rendered his character mute for most of the film due to the injury his character sustains in the opening sequence, which sets the story going.
+This meant that much of the time we didn’t have to worry too much about dialogue… Apart from the other characters, who seem to talk endlessly!
+I'm not sure Steve thought that one through enough!

 Silencer BTS 2.jpg